2025 Women's Rugby World Cup: Squads

-Each team can select 32 players for their squads.
-England head coach John Mitchell criticised this, saying that teams should be allowed to select an additional player, as is permitted for teams competing in the Men's Rugby World Cup.
+Each team could select 32 players for their squads.
+England head coach John Mitchell criticised this, saying that teams should have been allowed to select an additional player, as is permitted for teams competing in the Men's Rugby World Cup.

 Draw

 The pool draw took place on 17 October 2024, shown live on The One Show in the United Kingdom and on RugbyPassTV worldwide.
 Gabby Logan, Maggie Alphonsi and Roman Kemp, a presenter from The One Show, hosted the draw.

 A seeding system was used for the draw, with all 16 allocated a seed based on their world rankings as of 14 October 2024.
 The top four teams in the world rankings were placed into band 1 and pre-populated into the first position in each pool.
-The remaining 12 teams were drawn into bands 2, 3, and 4 based on their rankings and drawn one by one.
-The bands are:
+The 12 other teams were drawn into bands two, three, and four based on their rankings.
+The bands were: